-- 5.1.1 Documentation of the diversity of timber and non-timber resources, including products and services produced in the DFA - 5.2.1 Level of participation and support in initiatives that contribute to community sustainability - 5.2.4 CAG is informed of corporate policy, program changes, and initiatives in a timely manner - 5.2.5, The % of reviews or field walks completed where harvesting is planned consistent with the approved Management Principles along the Sunshine Coast Trail - Evidence of efforts to promote capacity development and meaningful participation in general - 6.1.3.
-Availability of summary information on issues of concern to the public - Management of the Powell Forest Canoe Route and other recreation sites with assistance from the Ministry of Forests Range and Natural Resource Operations (MFLNRO) - Rec Sites and Trails BC. - Recreational trail access maintained during harvesting with alternate routes as required. - Opportunities for firewood cutting made available to the community. - Road access: Roads are maintained to a wilderness standard and available for back country recreational use.

-- Visual Impact Assessments (VIA) completed for all blocks in scenic viewscapes to manage for the visual experience of recreational users and lake cabin owners. - Operational Information Map (OIM) produced and available monthly on WFP external website. - Road and Safety communications was updated to a social media platform (Facebook, Twitter and website) and was updated on 16 occasions throughout 2018 with industrial road information. - Field walks completed with Powell River Parks and Wilderness Society (PRPAWS) when harvesting and road building influences the Sunshine Coast Trail.

-- Donations provided to several local organizations and community groups. - Local ATV group informed of trail access closures and transitions maintained and constructed. - Access provided to special forest products for local manufacturing. - Supported the creation of bio-fuels for the Catalyst Pulp Mill and for local electricity generation. - Sold logs from the Dry Land Sort to local small mills.
+- • Road and Safety communications was updated to a social media platform (Facebook, Twitter and website) and was updated on 15 occasions throughout 2020 with industrial road information. • Field walks completed with Powell River Parks and Wilderness Society (PRPAWS) when harvesting and road building influences the Sunshine Coast Trail. • Donations provided to several local organizations and community groups. • Access provided to special forest products for local manufacturing. • Sold logs from the Dry Land Sort to local small mills.
+A1 ee Indicators: • 5.1.1 Documentation of the diversity of timber and non-timber resources, including products and services produced in the DFA • 5.2.1 Level of participation and support in initiatives that contribute to community sustainability • 5.2.4 CAG is informed of corporate policy, program changes, and initiatives in a timely manner • 5.2.5, The % of reviews or field walks completed where harvesting is planned consistent with the approved Management Principles along the Sunshine Coast Trail • Evidence of efforts to promote capacity development and meaningful participation in general ٠ 6.1.3.
+Availability of summary information on issues of concern to the public • Management of the Powell Forest Canoe Route and other recreation sites with assistance from the Ministry of Forests (MoF) - Rec Sites and Trails BC. • Recreational trail access maintained during harvesting with alternate routes as required. • Opportunities for firewood cutting made available to the community. • Road access: Roads are maintained to a wilderness standard and available for back country recreational use. • Visual Impact Assessments (VIA) completed for all blocks in scenic viewscapes to manage for the visual experience of recreational users and lake cabin owners. • Operational Information Map (OIM) produced and available online WFP external website.
+2019 • Road and Safety communications was updated to a social media platform (Facebook, Twitter and website) and was updated on 10 occasions throughout 2019 with industrial road information. • Field walks completed with Powell River Parks and Wilderness Society (PRPAWS) when harvesting and road building influences the Sunshine Coast Trail. • Donations provided to several local organizations and community groups. • Local ATV group informed of trail access closures and transitions maintained and constructed. • Access provided to special forest products for local manufacturing. • Supported the creation of bio-fuels for the Catalyst Pulp Mill and for local electricity generation. • Sold logs from the Dry Land Sort to local small mills.
+Also s ee Indicators: